-Sophia Rodriguez is an Assistant Professor in the Urban Education specialization in the Teaching, Learning, Policy, and Leadership department.
+Sophia Rodriguez is an Associate Professor in the Urban Education specialization in the Teaching, Learning, Policy, and Leadership department.
 Dr. Rodriguez's interdisciplinary scholarship, drawing on tools from education, anthropology, and sociology, asks questions about the social and cultural contexts of education policy and practice.
 Her integrated research agenda addresses issues related to racial equity, urban education and policy, and centralizes minoritized youth voices.
 Her two current longitudinal projects, funded by the Spencer and W.T.
 Grant Foundations (2018-2022) and the Institute for Museum and Library Services (IMLS), utilize mixed-methods and ethnographic designs to investigate how community-school partnerships, teachers, and school-based mental health professionals promote equity and advocate for undocumented (im)migrant and refugee youth.
 The IMLS project that focuses on newcomer migrant youth belonging was recently awarded the prestigious Library of Congress Literacy Award.
 Her scholarly work has appeared in Anthropology & Education Quarterly, Educational Policy, Journal of Contemporary Ethnography, Teachers College Record and Urban Education, and is forthcoming in Educational Researcher.
 In 2022, she was named a William T. Grant Scholar to conduct a longitudinal study about how schools manage the welcome of newcomer immigrant youth.
 For her work to date, Rodriguez received the Early Career Award for Division G (Social Contexts of Education) in the American Educational Research Association.

 William T. Grant Scholars Award (2022-2027)

 Early Career Award Recipient, Division G (Social Contexts of Education), American Educational Research Association (2022)